 For instance, a shared view based on the group assigned would always show zero tickets for agents without access to that group – cluttering their screens and not adding any value.
 Creating views accessible exclusively to agents within that specific group is a more effective approach in this case.

-Many users also find it beneficial to set up personal views tailored to their individual needs.
 For example, product managers configure personal views based on ticket tags related to different product areas, feature requests or bug reports – to review them directly while keeping support agents' screens clean and allowing them to focus on what matters most.

-Boost Support Operations with the Right Tools
+Boost Support Operations with the Right Views and Tools

-Zendesk is constantly evolving and enhancing its features to empower support teams in maximizing their efficiency.
-In 2024, Zendesk will be updating views with additional filters and the ability to sort and categorize them.
+Zendesk has said that improvements to views will be coming soon, including additional filters and the ability to sort and categorize them.
 If you haven't already, I highly recommend keeping an eye on these developments to stay informed.

-In the meantime, there's a vast library of Zendesk apps available which can bridge gaps in native functionality and significantly enhance your support team's performance while Zendesk continues to evolve.
+In the meantime, there's also a vast library of Zendesk apps available which can bridge gaps in native functionality and significantly enhance your support team's performance while Zendesk continues to evolve.

 By utilizing Swifteq’s Automation, Help Center and Agent-Assist apps, you can boost the efficiency of your Zendesk operations and enable your customer support team to achieve more with less.

-Maryna is a results-driven CX executive on a mission to champion efficient and human-centric customer support.
-With a deep-rooted passion for well-structured documentation, she firmly believes that exceptional customer experiences lie at the heart of every successful business.
+Written by Maryna Paryvai Maryna is a results-driven CX executive on a mission to champion efficient and human-centric customer support.
+With a deep-rooted passion for well-structured documentation, she firmly believes that exceptional customer experiences lie at the heart of every successful business. |